jackyzha0/jackyzha0.github.io/content/posts/context-collapse.md

 1. **Lowest Common Denominator** ([Vanilla Ice Cream effect](thoughts/Vanilla%20Ice%20Cream%20effect.md)).
 Only making posts that anybody will be able to understand and relate to, staying away from controversial or overly personal topics.
 This approach places an emphasis on quantity of impressions over quality of impressions.

 2. **Realtime**.
 Platforms and individuals are leaning more towards [ephemereal content](thoughts/ephemereal%20content.md), like stories or streaming.
-The 'live' aspect of it means that the audience is encouraged to interact immediately, creating a tighter feedback loop with the audience.
+The 'live' aspect of it means that the audience is encouraged to interact immediately, creating a tighter [[thoughts/feedback loops|feedback loop]] with the audience.

 3. **Fragmentation**.
-Purposefully having conversations in places where your audience is smaller, like group chats, direct messages, or small closed communities.
+Purposefully having conversations in places where your audience is smaller, like group chats, direct messages in the [[thoughts/Dark Forest Theory of the Internet|cozy web]].
 In these cases, the specific context and audience is well-defined.
-More users are also turning to 'finstas' which are accounts focused for a closed group of friends and family rather than the entire public [internet](thoughts/Internet.md)r.
+More users are also turning to 'finstas' which are accounts focused for a closed group of friends and family rather than the entire public [internet](thoughts/Internet.md).

 I don’t think there is a single 'right' approach, and in part that's why so many types of social networks exist today: they each have their own merits that incentive different approaches to communication.
 But one part I do want to emphasize is the tradeoff of depth and breadth in these approaches.